uditalias/injex/website/docs/introduction.md

 ## Why should I use Injex?

-1. You love and write applications with TypeScript.
+1. You love and write TypeScript applications.
 2. You like to write clean code.
 3. You want to implement the SOLID principles.
 4. You're a full-stack developer who wants to build server/client applications.